IanArb/RickMortyComposeSample/README.md

 # Rick Morty Compose App

 An example usage of the new declarative UI component, Jetpack Compose.
+Still WIP (Work in Progress!)

 The sample app displays Rick & Morty content from (https://rickandmortyapi.com/).